Rated 'Excellent' on Trustpilot

 The impact of stress on the body and brain

 When we experience stress, our body's "fight or flight" response is triggered, which releases stress hormones like cortisol and adrenaline.
 These hormones increase our heart rate, blood pressure, and breathing rate, preparing the body for action.
 While this response can be helpful, in extreme situations chronic stress can lead to long-term damage to the body and brain.
-Learn more in the latest research on the impacts of stress.
+Learn more in the latest customer survey on the impacts of stress.

 Stress can lead to inflammation of our body's cells, which can contribute to the development of a variety of health problems from poor gut health to depression